While the financial sector is lapping up blockchain technology, social sectors, too are eyeing the tech for various causes.

 “Blockchain technology can help guarantee security and trustworthiness of food, as it travels from the farmer to your fork”

-IBM has come up with IBM Food Trust, blockchain based system that helps track food from source to table.
+IBM has come up with IBM Food Trust, a blockchain based system that helps track food from source to table.

 Migros, Switzerland’s largest supermarket chain, has also come up with a blockchain food tracking system.